 Good morning, everyone!
 I hope you are having a wonderful week so far, and that you are continuing to stay healthy!

-Next week’s POPSUGAR Reading Challenge update will be posted on Saturday, July 17th.
-In the meantime, I hope you will join me here on The Unapologetic Bookworm on Wednesday for my review of T. Kingfisher’s The Seventh Bride.
+Next Saturday I will be posting my July update for Beat the Backlist, so next week’s POPSUGAR Reading Challenge update will be posted on Friday, July 30th.
+In the meantime, I hope you will join me here on The Unapologetic Bookworm on Wednesday for my review of Andrzej Sapkowski’s Blood of Elves.

 Have a fantastic weekend!